Abiodun-code/resumeTemplate/README.md

 # Resume
-A Simple User Interface Resume design for developer and it can serve as a template for a developer that's inspire in creating portfolio and resume
+A Simple User Interface Resume design for developer and it can serve as a template for a developer that's aspire in creating portfolio and resume, Free Template and User Friendly
 ## Authors

 - [Abiodun-code](https://github.com/Abiodun-code)